April 27, 2022 (Updated: January 2, 2024)

 But if you search “’11 tips for improving procrastination'” no exact results show up.

 If the headline delivers few or no results, it might be beneficial to target those keywords because there’s less competition for them.
-Another great way to conduct keyword research is to use a content analysis tool.
-Content analysis tools can help you find gaps in your content marketing to see if there are any keywords for which you’re currently not ranking.
+Another great way to conduct keyword research is to use an SEO tool, like SEMrush or Ahrefs.
+These types of tools can help you find gaps in your content marketing to see if there are any keywords for which you’re currently not ranking.

 Once you’re ready to write catchy headlines, it’s helpful to test them out first.
 Take an article, blog, or white paper and write out a few different headlines about its subject.
 While writing them, add numbers, target different keywords, and test various lengths.
 Then look over each of the keywords you’ve created.
 See which ones might make you want to click on the content the most.
 Talk to your colleagues and ask them which headline attracts them to click on the blog or article.
 Use this information to pick the headline that entices the most amount of people.

-For instance, if you’re writing an article on brewing French press coffee, some of the headline options might include:
+Say you’re writing an article on brewing French press coffee.
+Some headline ideas could include:

 Any of these headlines could work for your content.
 But it’s important to know which one works best with your specific target audience.
 It’s also helpful to pair your headlines with the right keywords you want to target in your blogs and articles.